David Duke: 2016 campaign for U.S. Senate

 A Mason-Dixon poll released on October 20, 2016, showed Duke receiving support from 5.1% of voters in the state, barely clearing the 5% requirement for a candidate to be allowed to participate in a November 2 debate.

 Duke received 3% of the vote on Election Day, with a total of 58,581 votes out of nearly 2 million cast.
 He came in 7th place in Louisiana's open primary.

 Those who made donations to the campaign were publicly outed in several states in 2017, leading to boycotts, lost business, and one restaurant to close entirely.

+2019 Praise of Ilhan Omar

+In 2019, first-term Minnesota congresswoman Ilhan Omar, referring to the state of Israel, stated that she: "wanted to talk “about the political influence in this country that says it is OK for people to push for allegiance to a foreign country.”"
+This statement by Omar drew wide condemnation from both Democrats and Republicans but was praised by David Duke.
+Duke further defended Omar stating: “So, let us get this straight,” he tweeted.
+“It is ‘Anti-Semitism’ to point out that the most powerful political moneybags in American politics are Zionists who put another nation’s interest (israel’s) over that of America ??????”

 2020 United States presidential election endorsement

 In February 2019, the media reported Duke had endorsed Tulsi Gabbard for the Democratic nomination for president and changed his Twitter banner to a picture of Gabbard.
 He tweeted: "Tulsi Gabbard for President.
 Finally a candidate who will actually put America First rather than Israel First!"
 Gabbard refused Duke's support: "I have strongly denounced David Duke's hateful views and his so-called 'support' multiple times in the past, and reject his support."
 After Gabbard's defeat, Duke endorsed Trump for reelection.